 As a leader and professor, she enjoys being able to move pharmacy forward from a leadership perspective including mentoring excellence.
-Over the course of 22+ years, she has had the pleasure of watching people move from shadowing high school student to pharmacy school graduate to accomplished clinician.
+Over the course of 22+ years, she has had the pleasure of watching people move from shadowing high school students to pharmacy school graduates to accomplished clinicians.
 She states that it’s always a thrill to open an industry journal and see a former student’s name as the primary author.

 Casey L. Nelson